susanaviruglio/we-love-reading/README.md

 Then I moved in Gitpod and I have some issues while I was trying to import my db.
 I was using the wrong template, instead of using the Gitpod template I was using the Codeanywhere one.
 I copied all my work and I had to create a new repository.

+Trying to insert values to a table:
+While I was trying to test my tables by adding new values, I was receiving an error in my terminal: "sqlalchemy.exc.InvalidRequestError: When initializing mapper mapped class Users->users, expression 'Review' failed to locate a name ('Review').
+If this is a class name, consider adding this relationship() to the -class 'bookmanager.models.Users'- class after both dependent classes have been defined."
+I resolved it by moving the tables around, my first table should have been Review, then Users and Book.
+Python reads the files from top to bottom, so it does not know something exists until it reaches that point in the file.

 ## DEPLOYMENT

 ### Github